 The company's franchise agreement limits the company's credit exposure to one financial institution, being Bendigo Bank.
-The company monitors credit worthiness through review of credit ratings of the bank, Bendigo Bank is rated BBB+ on Standard & Poor's credit ratings.
+The company monitors credit worthiness through review of credit ratings of the bank.

 Liquidity risk

 Liquidity risk is the risk that the company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the company's reputation.